manaakiwhenua/luis-config-nzlum/README.md

 );
 ```

-This demonstrates how the CERA Red Zone Land (Christchurch), the Hawke's Bay land categorisation (post-Cyclone Gabrielle), and the future of serverely affected land (FOSAL) areas for the Tarāwhiti/Gisborne region (Gabrielle) are combined into one abstraction that reduces the complexity of the inputs while retaining pertinent variable information from each (`source_date`, etc.) Classes that need to consider such land can then refer to the `transitional_land` view without needing to redetermine how this data is best combined.
-If more transitionary land needs to be included, it is likely that only this view needs to be revised, and _not_ the SQL definition of a class, which will automatically "recieve" changes to this definition.
+This demonstrates how the CERA Red Zone Land (Christchurch), the Hawke's Bay land categorisation (post-Cyclone Gabrielle), and the future of severely affected land (FOSAL) areas for the Tarāwhiti/Gisborne region (Gabrielle) are combined into one abstraction that reduces the complexity of the inputs while retaining pertinent variable information from each (`source_date`, etc.) Classes that need to consider such land can then refer to the `transitional_land` view without needing to redetermine how this data is best combined.
+If more transitional land needs to be included, it is likely that only this view needs to be revised, and _not_ the SQL definition of a class, which will automatically "receive" changes to this definition.

 - [`classifications/nzlum/classes`](classifications/nzlum/classes).
 NZLUM is here implemented as a series of distinct classifications for each class.
 Each DGGS cell may be independently classified as each class.
 But alongside the identification with a class, is a confidence value, a geographic scale of the input data, and a date interval for input data.
 These are leveraged in a `SORT BY` clause that ultimately gives each location a distinct identification with a particular class (preferring more confident, more recent, and more spatially precise identification).